-A Little History:
+A Little History

 Our club was started in 1968 and was originally known as the "St. Charles Bicycle Club."
 For a few years, the club was called the "Self Propelled Fox Valley Bicycle Club."
 Then in January 1998 it merged with the "Aurora Bicycle Club" (founded in 1973) under the combined name, The Fox Valley Bicycle & Ski Club.
 Aside from the changes, our philosophy has always remained the same: to promote safe bicycling and cross country skiing, and to enjoy and respect our precious natural outdoor environment.

-Our regular monthly meetings are held on the second Wednesday of the month at Persinger Recreation Center (Peck Farm Park), 3507 Kaneville Road, Geneva, IL at 7pm.
+Our regular monthly meetings are typically held on the second Wednesday of the month at Persinger Recreation Center (Peck Farm Park), 3507 Kaneville Road, Geneva, IL at 7pm.
 The monthly meetings often include a guest speaker.
-This could be someone from a local bike shop explaining how to patch a tube without taking the wheel off the bike, a spokesperson from the "Rails to Trails Conservancy," or a professional outfitter giving details of an interesting cycle tour or ski travel package.
+This could be someone from a local bike shop explaining how to patch a tube without taking the wheel off the bike, a spokesperson from the "Rails to Trails Conservancy" or a professional outfitter giving details of an interesting cycle tour or ski travel package.
 We also have social events several times throughout the year wherein we combine food and fun.

-Regular Weekly Rides; "Show-n-Go"
+Regular Weekly Rides

 - Monday evening trails and street, no-drop (10-15 miles, easy pace) ride with a leader.
 Meets at the Kane County Government Center in Geneva.

 - Tuesday evening trail and streets, no-drop (12-20 miles, easy to moderate pace) ride with a leader.

 - Thursday evening road ride.
 Keep up with a group or ride on your own following provided cue sheet ride (20-40 miles, moderate to fast pace) Meets at Wasco Elementary School; 1 block south of Rt.
 64 on Old LaFox Rd.

 In the past the FVBSC has sponsored two major invitational rides.
 These are the "Silver Springs 60," which was held in late April and the "Swedish Days Ride," held in June.
 In 2006 the Silver Springs ride was dropped from our calendar.
 We experienced only moderate success with it in in the latter years due to the unpredictable spring weather.

-Our invitational ride is well supported, with ample rest stops providing cold water, beverages, sandwiches and fruit.
+Our invitational ride is well supported with ample rest stops providing cold water, beverages, sandwiches and fruit.
 Maps, cue sheets, clearly marked routes, and congenial SAG are also provided.